Quick hummus is easy to make; your own chickpea dip without preservatives.

 Let's say it again; a pressure cooker is a big time saver; only thirty minutes to cook your chickpeas, or an hour and half on the stove?
 Shall we call them garbanzo beans for a bit?

-I've just turned the heat off, and now I need to wait about ten minutes for the pressure to drop; then rinse and divide them up into small packets and freeze, ready for the next quick hummus day.
+I've just turned the heat off, and now I need to wait about ten minutes for the pressure to drop; then rinse the garbanzo beans several times and divide them up into small packets and freeze, ready for the next quick hummus day.

 By the way your garbanzo beans are number two on the list of super foods that lower cholesterol; rolled oats are the top dog.
 Eat them both daily if you have a problem; it's much better than the nasty side effects of statins.